-[This is an edited version of a talk I recently gave at a MOI Global event.]
+[This is a talk I recently gave at The Frankfurt Conversation 2019 by MOI Global.]

 I’d like to summarize some of the lessons I learned from helping to run a buy and hold real estate portfolio: